scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 Sequence Analysis to Neighborhood Change
 ========================================

-In analyzing the clusters in sequences of neighborhood transitions, we begin by considering the trajectories of neighborhoods as shown in Figure :ref:`f:ward`.
-Given how the neighborhood classifications can change over time, a neighborhood's socioeconomic classification can change over time.
+We now turn to a clustering of the sequences of neighborhood transitions.
+The departure point is the trajectories of neighborhoods as shown in Figure :ref:`f:ward`.
+Given how the neighborhood characteristics can change over time, a neighborhood's socioeconomic classification can change over time.
 Identifying areas where these shifts happen in the same way in the same point in time, a neighborhood experiencing gentrification may move from minority